tilapp/tilapp.github.io/evaluation.md

 ## User Goals

-- As a normal user
 - Share something you learned today
 - Read a few posts from other users
 - Find other users with similar interests or from the same org, or both
 - Make friends with other users and see what they posted
-- As an organization admin
-  - View your org and change details
+- After using the app, you feel more motivated to learn
+- You would use this app to share things you learn

 ## Scenarios